viastopshate/CIS3500ProjectGroup18/README.md

 ## Components

-### Landing Page (1.0)
+### Landing Page (Current Version: 1.1)

-The Landing Page (Version 1.0) supports the following features:
+## Past Version Features

-1. **Website Categorization:** Users can categorize websites as either "On Task" or "Off Task" based on their productivity value.
-The landing page allows users to easily move websites between these two categories, providing a clear overview of their browsing activity.
+1. **Website Categorization**: Easily categorize websites as "On Task" or "Off Task" to monitor productivity.
-2. **Tamagotchi Health System:** The landing page integrates a virtual pet, the Chromagotchi, whose health is directly influenced by the user's browsing behavior.
-Opening new websites decreases the Chromagotchi's health, while closing websites increases it.
-This gamification element encourages users to be mindful of their internet usage and strike a balance between productivity and leisure.
-3. **Real-time Website Addition:** Users can add new websites to the landing page in real-time using the provided input field.
-Upon adding a website, it is automatically reflected in the appropriate task category ("On Task" or "Off Task") and immediately affects the Chromagotchi's health based on the total number of websites opened.
+2. **Tamagotchi Health System**: A virtual pet, Chromagotchi, encourages balanced browsing by changing health based on website activity.
+3. **Real-time Website Addition**: Add new websites in real-time, with immediate impact on task categories and Chromagotchi health.

+## Latest Upates

+1. **Avatar Selection and Upload**: Choose and upload your own avatar.
+(Note: Avatar upload has minor bugs, fixes incoming.)
+2. **Reset Feature**: Reset Chromagotchi to start afresh.
+3. **Summary Stats**: View total usage time for "On Task" and "Off Task" websites.

+## Latest Bug Fixes and Display Changes

+1. **Time Display Update**: Switched from "open time" to "time opened" and updated display settings.
+2. **Task List Integration**: Moved the add website bar into each task list for improved clarity.
+3. **Health System Tweaks**: Health decrease is now also based on time spent with multiple websites open.